 There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard children from harm.
-Further information regarding our approach and expectations can be found in our behaviour policy.
+Further information regarding our approach and expectations can be found in our Behaviour Policy.

-10.2 The Use of Premises by Other Organisations
+10.2 The Use of Premises by Other Organisations in relation to student activities

-- Where services or activities are provided separately by another body using the school facilities/premises, the headteacher and governing body will seek written assurance that the organisation concerned has appropriate policies and procedures in place regarding safeguarding children and child protection, and that relevant safeguarding checks have been made in respect of staff and volunteers.
+- Where services or activities are provided separately by another body using DSTC facilities/premises, the Principal and Governing Body will seek written assurance that the organisation concerned has appropriate policies and procedures in place regarding safeguarding children and child protection, and that relevant safeguarding checks have been made in respect of staff and volunteers.
 If this assurance is not achieved, an application to use premises will be refused. - Safeguarding requirements will be included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises.
 Failure to comply with this will lead to termination of the agreement.